salcode/bootstrap4-genesis/README.md

 Overall the goal of this project is to apply Bootstrap 4 styles to a Genesis child theme as a starting point for development.
 There are rare cases where the styles in this theme depart from the default Bootstrap 4 styles.

+### Blockquotes

+I find the [Bootstrap v4.x blockquote style](https://getbootstrap.com/docs/4.0/content/typography/#blockquotes) to blend in with the rest of the content too much.
+I have added a gray left border to blockquotes so they stand out more clearly.
+This is similar to the [Bootstrap v3.x blockquote style](https://getbootstrap.com/docs/3.3/css/#type-blockquotes).

 ### Inline Code and Code Blocks

 I disagree with the choices made for the official [Bootstrap Code styles](https://getbootstrap.com/docs/4.2/content/code/) and therefore have modified these styles in this theme.